Best Hardwood Floor Steam Mops 2019

 The water tank cap is flimsy and gets broken easily.

-6. Shark Steam Pocket Mop Hard Floor Mop S3501
+6. Shark Steam Pocket Mop Hard Floor Cleaner S3501

 If you are someone who is price conscious, then this could be your ideal floor cleaning solution.
 Packed with numerous features, it comes at a very low-price and offers great value for the money.